McArroy/seminar-sidang-manhut/README.md

 <details>
 <summary>Click to expand</summary>

+**[ COMMONS ]**
+- Added form-confirmation before deleting user(s)
+- Fixed some bugs when validating form(s)
+- Fixed form-validation that button save or submit is no longer enabled if content(s) is/are not changed

 **[ UI/UX ]**
 - Fixed useridnumber-field now is readonly
+- Fixed dialog-message width-size
+- Fixed misplaced animations for dialog-message
+- Removed unused codes

 **[ LARAVEL ]**
 - Fixed useridnumber now is no longer editable
+- Fixed some routes

 </details>